umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Fieldtypes/Recaptcha3/index.md

 ## Enabling reCAPTCHA V3

-Follow these step to enable reCAPTCHA V3 in Umbraco Form:
+Follow these steps to enable reCAPTCHA V3 in Umbraco Forms:

 1. Go to the forms section in the backoffice
 2. Find the form that should have ReCAPTCHA  enabled